China finds $15 billion of loans tied to falsified gold deals

-SHANGHAI Chinese gold processing firms have since 2012 used falsified gold transactions to borrow 94.4 billion yuan ($15.2 billion) from banks, the country's chief auditor said.
+SHANGHAI Chinese gold processing firms have since 2012 used falsified gold transactions to borrow 94.4 billion yuan (8.9 billion pounds) from banks, the country's chief auditor said.

 Commodities such as copper, rubber, soybeans and bullion have commonly been used in China for financing, where traders or investors borrow against the commodity with the aim of investing the money in high-return areas such as real estate or shadow banking.